Haselnussbomber/HaselTweaks/README.md

 ### Custom Chat Timestamp

-As it says, configurable chat timestamp format.
-Uses C#'s <a href="https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings" target="_blank" rel="noreferrer noopener">`DateTime.ToString()`</a> to format.
+Let's you customize the chat timestamp format using C#'s [`DateTime.ToString()`](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings).

 ### DTR

-Shows Instance number (only if the current zone is instanced), FPS and Busy status in DTR bar.
+Shows Instance number (only if the current zone is instanced), FPS and Busy status (only if busy) in the DTR bar.

 To enable/disable elements or to change the order go into Dalamud Settings > Server Info Bar.

 ### Enhanced Experience Bar

-Enhances the Experience Bar with the following modes:
+Depending on the settings, the experience bar can be transformed into one of the following bars:

-- The PvP Series Bar shows series rank and experience.
-A little \* after the rank indicates a claimable rank-up reward.
+- The PvP Series Bar displays your series rank and experience.
+If there is a \* symbol next to your rank, it means a rank-up reward is claimable.
-- The Sanctuary Bar shows sanctuary level and island experience.
+- The Sanctuary Bar displays your sanctuary level and island experience.

 Available options include: